Top Notch Angus is owned and operated by Marvin and Patty Cross.

 Marvin started in the Angus business in 1991.
 His first registered Angus were acquired from Bob and Georgia Larson (Sunrise Angus).
 About this time Marv purchased Virgil and Vera Cross's commercial herd of cows.
 Over the next five years, Marvin phased out his parents' commercial herd and replaced them with registered Angus.
 By 1995 Marvin had sold all of the commercial cows and was running 40 head of registered Angus under the Top Notch Angus name.
 Most of his Angus cow herd was Sunrise Angus breeding.
 Marvin kept the cow herd small as his job as an engineer for the Montana Department of Natural Resources and Conservation kept him busy.

 Top Notch Angus sold their bulls through the annual Sunrise bull sale until Sunrise dispersed in 1994.
 After that, the bulls were marketed through the Milk River Angus Performance Test Sale.
 KelMcC Angus and Top Notch Angus teamed up in 1998 and started what eventually became known as Montana's Northern Premier Angus Sale.
-The sale has grown to the largest Angus Bull Sale in the area and is expected to market 160 head in 2015.
-The sale is held the third Thursday in April at Bear Paw Livestock in Chinook, Montana.
+In the spring of 2020, the Northern Premier group split up allowing those breeders to create their own individual marketing plans.
+Top Notch Angus chose to return to the Milk River Angus Group, now in their 25th year.
+The sale is held the third Wednesday in April at Bear Paw Livestock in Chinook, Montana.

 Patty also enjoys her small flock of sheep from which she sells several club lambs to 4-H members throughout Montana.
 Her lambs have won many championships over the last 20+ years.
-She has an annual sale on the second Saturday in April.
 Check out www.pattysclublambs.com.

 Please feel free to call or stop in anytime!
 We love the company and the coffee pot is always on!